rafisaiyari/rafisaiyari/README.md

 ---

-## 🚀 About Me
+## 🚀 Bio

-- 🔭 Currently honing my skills to become a better developer
-- 🤝 Open to collaborations on projects that **solve real-world problems**
-- 💡 Enthusiastic about integrating machine learning and web applications
-- 🌱 Learning Spring Boot and exploring new technologies
+I'm currently honing my skills to become a better developer, with a strong enthusiasm for web applications, standalone applications and integration of machine learning.
+I'm open to collaborations on projects that solve real-world problems and am actively learning Spring Boot while exploring new technologies to expand my expertise.

 ---